 At Otis, our Absolutes of Safety, Ethics, and Quality guide us in our decision-making.
 They are fundamental to who we are and what we strive to achieve.
 They define us, unite us, shape how we work and set us apart.
 To ensure accountability, we uphold high standards of governance, ethics, and integrity implemented through strong internal controls, consistent training, and colleague and supplier engagement.
-The Otis Board is regularly engaged on a wide range of matters spanning business strategy and ESG-related topics.
+The Otis Board and its committees engage in extensive review and oversight of sustainability topics, with the Board's Nominations and Governance Committee having primary oversight of most of these topics, including human rights.